zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-configure-rolling-upgrades.md

 ---
 # Configure rolling upgrades on Virtual Machine Scale Sets

-Rolling upgrade policy is the safest way to apply updates to instances in a Virtual Machine Scale Set.
+Using a rolling upgrade policy is the safest way to apply updates to instances in a Virtual Machine Scale Set.
 Performing updates in batches ensures that your scale set maintains a set number of instances available to take traffic, meaning you don't need to take down your entire workload to make a change.

 Rolling upgrade policy is best suited for production workloads.

 ## Requirements

-- When using a rolling upgrade policy on Virtual Machine Scale Sets with Flexible Orchestration, the scale set must also use the [Application Health Extension](virtual-machine-scale-sets-health-extension.md) to monitor application health.
+- When using a rolling upgrade policy on Virtual Machine Scale Sets with Flexible Orchestration, the scale set must also use the [application health extension](virtual-machine-scale-sets-health-extension.md) to monitor application health.

-- When using a rolling upgrade policy on Virtual Machine Scale Sets with Uniform Orchestration, the scale set must also have a [health probe](/azure/load-balancer/load-balancer-custom-probe-overview) or use the [Application Health Extension](virtual-machine-scale-sets-health-extension.md) to monitor application health.
+- When using a rolling upgrade policy on Virtual Machine Scale Sets with Uniform Orchestration, the scale set must also have a [health probe](/azure/load-balancer/load-balancer-custom-probe-overview) or use the [application health extension](virtual-machine-scale-sets-health-extension.md) to monitor application health.

 ## Concepts